 There’s something about sunflowers in bloom that makes summer feel like it’s officially arrived, and the 5 acres at Dorothea Dix Park in Raleigh certainly make you want to run carefree through these stalks of summer bliss and document it all.
 Who can’t help but smile when you’re surrounded by these happy flowers?

 When to go: The sunflowers are expected to be at peak bloom in mid-July.
-To celebrate this beautiful time of year, the city of Raleigh will throw its annual Destination SunFest on July 11 with music, art, classic summer foods and lawn games.
+To celebrate this beautiful time of year, the city of Raleigh throws its annual Destination SunFest with music, art, classic summer foods and lawn games.

 3 Adapt Kitchen & Juice Bar